 To be admitted to the degree programme, students are required to provide evidence of:

-This Master programme offers 90 ECTS, requiring students to come with a Bachelor degree of 210 ECTS.
-Applicants with a Bachelor degree of 180 ECTS are still encouraged to apply as additional credits can be awarded for relevant practical experience, additional online courses or extra-curricular activities.
+This Master programme offers 120 ECTS, requiring students to come with a Bachelor degree of 210 ECTS.
+Applicants with more than 8 months of work experience may reduce the studyprogramme to 3 semesters.

 - A motivation letter

 - A recent copy of their CV in table form

 - Copies of their degrees and transcripts (translated into English if the language is neither English nor German)